 HHA will delay opening or be closed in accordance with decisions made by Madison Metropolitan School District (MMSD).
-However, we may remain open when MMSD closes due to temperature or wind chill factors at the discretion of school leadership.
-Families will be alerted by 6:00 a.m. via email, Facebook, and the HHA website.
+However, we may remain open when MMSD closes due to temperature or wind chill factors at the discretion of the Head of the School.
+Families will be alerted via email, Facebook, and the HHA website.